jackgedge/iifo_systematic_review/docs/plan.md

         - undergoing a minimally invasive medical procedure that involves inserting a flexible tube equipped with a light and camera—called an endoscope—into the body to visually examine internal organs or tissues (Goyal & Neumann 2020).
     - Rates of surgical intervention, defined as:
         - any operative intervention involving an incision to access internal organs with the goal of retrieving intentionally ingested foreign objects or managing complications resulting from such ingestion (Smith et al. 2019).
-    - Success of conservative management.
+    - Rates of conservative management, defined as:
-    - Complications.
+        - Any case not undergoing endoscopic or surgical intervention, as defined above.
-    - Mortality.
+    - Complication Rates.
-    - Recurrence rates.
+    - Mortality Rates.

 - Setting
     - Any setting.